Ridge23/oat-fe/README.md

 ## Router

-Skeleton uses react-router v4, which encourages "dynamic" usage - read more at https://reacttraining.com/react-router/web/guides/philosophy
+Application uses react-router v4, which encourages "dynamic" usage - read more at https://reacttraining.com/react-router/web/guides/philosophy
 However, skeleton provides possibility to declare routes in config via ``_config/routes.js``.
 You can use this config and render <Route> components iterating through it, but it is not mandatory (just removes some boilerplate).